lincc-frameworks/python-project-template/README.md

 ### Publish to PyPI automatically

 A GitHub action has been created that will automatically publish a package to PyPI.
-To make use of that, you'll need to create an API key and save it your new repo.
+To make use of that, you'll use "trusted publishing".
+For a high level overview of trusted publishing see the PyPI documentation here: https://docs.pypi.org/trusted-publishers/

-Follow these instructions to get started: https://lincc-ppt.readthedocs.io/en/latest/practices/pypi.html#set-up
+For specific instructions to set up trusted publishing between GitHub and PyPI, take a look at the PyPI documentation here: https://docs.pypi.org/trusted-publishers/creating-a-project-through-oidc/

 ### Automatically Add issues to the Project Tracker